Erin Taylor Young Mentoring & Editing Services

 Macro (Developmental) Editing:

-I admit it.
-Big-picture edits are my favorite.
+Big-picture (macro) edits are my favorite.
 I have a geeky side, and I love structure and analysis.
 But I also have an artistic side (with an art and a music degree to prove it!).
 I love the way a great story can reach into the hearts and souls of readers and change them.

-But good writing won’t do that.
-If you’re going to put your work out there, make it the best it can be.
-And then make it even better by finding an experienced professional who can evaluate your story with fresh eyes.
+But good writing rarely does that.
+It needs to be great writing.
+That’s not easy to achieve on your own.
+Why?
+Because it’s hard to see your work through your reader’s eyes.
+You’re too close to it.
+That’s why finding an experienced professional who can evaluate your story with fresh eyes makes all the difference.
 Someone who’ll take apart your plot, your structure, your characters, your dialogue, your POV choices, your scenes, and give you a detailed roadmap for elevating your work to the next level.
 Because readers, writers, and editors all want the same thing.
 We want to see words on a page transformed into a powerful emotional experience.

 Are You Heading to a Conference?